- Download our Moving to Saudi Arabia Guide (PDF)

 Visit visas for Saudi Arabia

-This visa will allow visitors to attend business meetings and practice touristic activities.
+This visa allows visitors to attend business meetings and practice tourist activities.
 It will also allow Muslim visitors to perform Umrah.

 Tourist visas are valid for one year and can be used for multiple entries.
 The maximum stay in Saudi Arabia is 90 days per year.

 Business visit visa

 Expats should note that the business visa is quite restricted and is intended for short business trips only.
-Expats intent on working and living in Saudi Arabia long term should consider applying for a work visa instead.
+Those intent on working and living in Saudi Arabia long term should consider applying for a work visa instead.

 Family visit visas